valkovich-ds/streamx-common-github-actions/README.md

 Detail information please check [Quarkus GitHub Action](https://docs.quarkiverse.io/quarkus-github-action/dev/index.html) documentation.

 The action sends CloudEvents to StreamX's ingestion API.
-Use `source-provider` to automatically detect and ingest files from the repository, or `subject` to send a single event for a specific resource.
+Use `source-provider` to automatically detect and ingest files from the repository.
+When `source-provider` is not specified, `subject` and `event-type` are used to send a single event for a specific resource.

 ### Usage
 ```yaml